 To perform this remedy, all you need is a teaspoon of baking soda and a glass of water that’s no more than 8 ounces.
 Stir in the baking soda and drink the mixture for immediate relief.

 Apple cider vinegar has proven its worth year after year, and if you don’t have some of this magical tonic in your pantry, then it’s time to grab a bottle from the grocery store and keep it there.
 Though you may think that drinking vinegar would give you even more digestive issues and further irritate your esophagus, apple cider vinegar is actually an acidic substance that helps to add acid back into the stomach, says The Health Wyze Report.

 Simply take a tablespoon of apple cider vinegar and drink it straight or add it to a glass of water, and drink the mixture.
 Just be sure to not take more than this, as too much can induce further stomach problems.

 There’s good news for you if you love citrus — lemon juice can help keep the pain of heartburn at bay when those over-the-counter products don’t seem to be working.
 SCD Lifestyle explains that lemons have a very strong acidic pH — it’s even stronger than vinegar.
 The lemon juice will help neutralize your heartburn by adding acid back into the stomach.

 Juice one lemon into a glass, and drink it straight if you can.
 If this is too much for you, then dilute it with some water and drink that instead.
-You can drink this multiple times a day if your symptoms persist, but drinking the juice of about two lemons should be more than enough.
+You can drink this multiple times a day if your symptoms persist.

 4. Grab some aloe juice